You are here:

-The 2012 Groundwater Assessment Report has been reviewed and approved by the EPA and the Montana Department of Environmental Quality (DEQ).
+The 2013 Groundwater Assessment Report has been reviewed and approved by EPA and the Montana Department of Environmental Quality (DEQ).
 The report is available in the Site Documents section below.

 The Idaho Pole Company was founded in 1946 and is privately owned by McFarland Cascade Holdings, Inc. (MCHI).
 On November 30, 2012, MCHI was bought by Montreal-based Stella Jones, Inc. However, the McFarland family has retained the Idaho Pole properties located in Bozeman and assigned a new project manager to the site.
 See the Site Contacts section below.

 EPA and DEQ are currently working with Idaho Pole Company to conduct a pilot test around well 5-A. Well 5-A is a shallow well 8 to 13 feet below the surface that has continually had the highest levels of pentachlorophenol (PCP) every time groundwater samples are taken.
 The work involves drilling some injection points around this well and injecting hydrogen peroxide into the subsurface to stimulate an aerobic environment to stimulate microbial activity to eat the remaining PCP.
 The workplan will be posted in Site Documents below once the plan has been approved.